zhouych87/OrganicSolarCellModel/morphology_related/readme.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---
+Codes were wrote by visiting scholar Ms. Zhengli Zhang.
 For any questions or further information, please contact [zlzhang@gzu.edu.cn].